 And (further) their Prophet said to them: “A Sign of his authority is that there shall come to you the Ark of the covenant, with (an assurance) therein of security from your Lord, and the relics left by the family of Moses and the family of Aaron, carried by angels.
 In this is a symbol for you if ye indeed have faith.”
 Surah 2:248 (The Cow)

 As it says, this ‘Ark of the Covenant’ was a Sign of authority because the Ark was the symbol of the covenant of the Law of Musa.
-The Stone Tablets with the Ten Commandments were kept in this Ark.
-Anyone who failed to keep all the Law – in the presence of this Ark – would die.
+This Ark held the Stone Tablets with the Ten Commandments, and anyone who failed to keep all the Law – in the presence of this Ark – would die.
 The first two sons of Harun died when they had entered the Tent.
-So careful instructions were given, which included the one day in the whole year when Harun should enter the Tent – this Day of Atonement.
+So careful instructions were given, which included the command that there was only one day in the whole year that Harun could enter the Tent – this Day of Atonement.
 If he entered any other day he too would die.
-But even on this one day, before Harun could enter the presence of the Ark of the Covenant, he had to:
+But even on this one day, before Harun could enter the presence of the Ark of the Covenant, he had to

 Aaron is to offer the bull for his own sin offering to make atonement for himself and his household… and the smoke of the incense will conceal the atonement cover above the tablets of the covenant law, so that he will not die.
 (Leviticus 16:6,13)

-So a bull was sacrificed to cover, or atone, for Harun’s own sins that he committed against the Law.
-And then immediately after, Harun performed the remarkable ceremony of the two goats.
+So Harun sacrificed a bull to cover, or atone, for his own sins committed against the Law.
+And then immediately after, Harun performed the remarkable ceremony of the scapegoat.

 Once the bull was sacrificed for his own sins, Harun would take two goats and cast lots.
 One goat would be designated as the scapegoat.
 The other goat was to be sacrificed as a sin offering.
 Why?